Super Nintendo Entertainment System: Enhancement chips

 As part of the overall plan for the Super NES, rather than include an expensive CPU that would still become obsolete in a few years, the hardware designers made it easy to interface special coprocessor chips to the console, just like the MMC chips used for most NES games.
 This is most often characterized by 16 additional pins on the cartridge card edge.

 The Super FX is a RISC CPU designed to perform functions that the main CPU can not feasibly do.
 The chip is primarily used to create 3D game worlds made with polygons, texture mapping and light source shading.
 The chip can also be used to enhance 2D games.

-The Nintendo fixed-point digital signal processor (DSP) chip allowed for fast vector-based calculations, bitmap conversions, both 2D and 3D coordinate transformations, and other functions.
+The Nintendo fixed-point digital signal processor (DSP) chip allowed fast vector-based calculations, bitmap conversions, both 2D and 3D coordinate transformations, and other functions.
 Four revisions of the chip exist, each physically identical but with different microcode.
 The DSP-1 version, including the later 1A and 1B bug fix revisions, is used most often; the DSP-2, DSP-3, and DSP-4 are used in only one game each.

-Similar to the 5A22 CPU in the console, the SA-1 chip contains a 65C816 processor core clocked at 10 MHz, a memory mapper, DMA, decompression and bitplane conversion circuitry, several programmable timers, and CIC region lockout functionality.
+Similar to the 5A22 CPU in the console, the SA-1 chip contains a 65C816 processor core clocked at 10.7 MHz, a memory mapper, DMA, decompression and bitplane conversion circuitry, several programmable timers, and CIC region lockout functionality.

 In Japan, games could be downloaded cheaper than standard cartridges, from Nintendo Power kiosks onto special cartridges containing flash memory and a MegaChips MX15001TFC chip.
 The chip manages communication with the kiosks to download ROM images and has an initial menu to select a game.
 Some were published both in cartridge and download form, and others were download only.
 The service closed on February 8, 2007.

 Many cartridges contain other enhancement chips, most of which were created for use by a single company in a few games.